hybee234/employee-tracker/README.md

 ## Video and Screenshots <a ID = "video-screenshots"></a>

+### Video

+Watch this video to learn more about the application

+<a href="https://drive.google.com/file/d/1F-TxUnNaoULuqn5DTNpz_jC-25aPx1c2/view"> Video - "How to: Huber's Employee Tracker" </a>

+### Screenshots

 Screenshot of the application during "Add New Role" and "Add New Employee Process"\
 * Note the headings rendered with colour schemes used
 * Note formatting and use of icons and colours across the application

 <div align="center">

 ![Screenshot of the application in flight](./lib/images/screenshot1.png)